 Drive to Murcia and explore its baroque cathedral that stands proudly in the Cardinal Belluga Square.
 The Murcian market-garden is very picturesque too.
-Your next stop must be Coradoba with its magnificent palaces and mosques.
+Your next stop must be Cordoba with its magnificent palaces and mosques.
 Then to Seville.
 This charming old town with its narrow winding streets exhibits some incredible architecture in the Renaissance Revival style, particularly around the Plaza de Espana and Parque Maria Luisa.
-Take a walk round and smell the oranges.
+Take a walk around and smell the oranges.
 Drive to Granada, the famed city of the Alahambra, with its beautiful gardens and impressive Basillica de San Jaun de Dios.
-Finish your adventure by dining in one the many tapas bars dotted around the city.
+Finish your adventure by dining in one of the many tapas bars dotted around the city.

 Barcelona – Montserrat

 How about starting your epic road trip in Barcelona, where you can enjoy a stroll down Las Ramblas and the Gothic Quarter before heading down towards the sea.
 Don’t forget one of the world’s most unique cathedrals, La Sagrada Familia.
 Head out towards Montserrat and enjoy the breathtaking views and the monastery up the mountains.
 You can drive up or take the train.